hi-im-phillip/CUCM-desktop-app/README.md

 - Connection details and credentials are provided in the script.
 - Ensure a VPN connection is established for proper functionality.
 - Copy functionality is enabled for the displayed information in the text box.

-Feel free to modify and extend the script based on your specific needs.